floookay/barnacle/readme.md

 - 3 keys and a 0.96"/1.3" OLED screen
 - 2 small encoders, 1 key and a 0.96" OLED screen
 - a central encoder with the biggest knob

+#### encoder core

+This core has three top keys and a encoder beneath like the versatile core with the edition of hot swap sockets.

+#### special core

+This core exposes I2C and SPI pins and has a large cutout for mounting a trackball, trackpad or large oled to the core case (WIP).

+#### numblock core

+This core has a 3x3 grid of keys like the versatile core but with hot swap sockets.

+#### tiny core

+This core has centered 2x2 grid of keys with hot swap sockets.

+#### oled core

+This core has various positions for oled screens.

 ### shell pcb